lucidrains/classifier-free-guidance-pytorch/README.md

 It is clear now that text guidance is the ultimate interface to models.
 This repository will leverage some python decorator magic to make it easy to incorporate SOTA text conditioning to any model.

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there

+- <a href="https://huggingface.co/">🤗 Huggingface</a> for their amazing transformers library.
+The text conditioning module will use T5 embeddings, as latest research recommends

+- <a href="https://github.com/mlfoundations/open_clip">OpenCLIP</a> for providing SOTA open sourced CLIP models.
+The eDiff model sees immense improvements by combining the T5 embeddings with CLIP text embeddings

 ## Citations

 ```bibtex